wp-plugins/wp-pizzeria/readme.txt

 1. Upload plugin's directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Do you want more functionality? ==

+Do not hesitate to ask for it.
+I'm open to any suggestions.
+Use the plugin's [support forum](http://wordpress.org/support/plugin/wp-pizzeria "WP Pizzeria support forum on wordpress.org")!

 == Usage ==

 To add content, it's easy as adding post.
 In your administration, you can see another post types except default post and pages.
 These are called Pizzas, Beverages and Pasta.